Hyper Trillion Blog

 Data Privacy Regulations and Marketing Strategy: A Technical Perspective

-Privacy regulations create anxiety for marketing teams because they feel like restrictions on effective marketing.
+Key takeaways Privacy regulations create anxiety for marketing teams because they feel like restrictions on effective marketing.
 Can’t track users the way we used to.
 Can’t retarget as aggressively.
 Can’t use data the way that worked before.
 The conversation typically focuses on avoiding fines rather than understanding strategic implications.
 This perspective misses a significant opportunity.
-Businesses that

 Data Privacy Regulations and Marketing Strategy: A Technical Perspective Read More »